sanikamnjoshi/sanikamnjoshi.github.io/docs/learning-resources/online-courses.md

 2023.08.18: I am doing the first of this two-part course right now.
 While it is true that I graduated university a year ago and has been working as a developer since, I realized that I have been leaning towards more of a make-it-work approach to programming instead of the far more well-thought-out one that this course (and its accompanying book) advocates.
 I figured it was about time I started focusing on programming *the right way*.

 {: .note }
-Note:  This course is now called "How to Code" but I cannot bring myself to call it that.
+This course is now called "How to Code" but I cannot bring myself to call it that.
 I find the original title more fitting, as it makes you think programs as entities that you can actively design and implies that the design of a program has the power to change the program.
 Maybe I am giving this too much thought, but still, I'd like to stick with this.

 ## [Complete Python Bootcamp](https://www.udemy.com/course/complete-python-bootcamp/)